dotSlashLu/nodescws/README.md

 - Add stop words support
 - Remove line endings when `ignorePunct` is set true

 You can add your own stop words in the entry `[nostats]` in the rule file.
-Turn off stop words feature by setting `applyStopword` false.
+Turn off stop words feature by setting `applyStopWord` false.

 #### v0.2.0
 New syntax to initialize scws: `scws = new Scws(config); result = scws.segment(text); scws.destroy()` so that we are able to reuse scws instance, thus gaining great improvement in perfermence when recurrently used(approximately 1/4 faster).